-Veeam Backup & Replication allows you to update or uninstall I/O filter from clusters using the Veeam Backup & Replication console.
+Veeam Backup & Replication allows you to update or uninstall I/O filter from organization VDCs using the Veeam Backup & Replication console.

-- Make sure that you have disabled or deleted all CDP policies as described in the Disabling and Deleting Policies section.
+- Make sure that you have disabled or deleted all CDP policies as described in section Disabling and Deleting Policies.